About the Lido

 About Save Grange Lido Ltd

 Save Grange Lido Ltd incorporated as a Community Benefit Society in January 2019 and evolved from a campaign group established in 2011.
-The Society is recognised as a charity by HMRC.
+The Society is an exempt charity registered with HMRC for the purpose of Gift Aid.

 The Society has grown year upon year, and now comprises people from a range of different backgrounds and specialisms.
 It includes experts in leisure management, lido operation, business, restoration of historic buildings, tourism, marketing, planning, law, IT, journalism, history and architecture, as well as concerned mums, dads and grandparents.
 All those involved in the Society are volunteers.